 Status: The action has been fully implemented and completed

-By taking into account Slovenian legislation and all the conditions, given to us by competent authorities, building an entry-exit point in the form of a half-circle was no longer possible.
+By taking into account Slovenian legislation and all the conditions, given to us by competent authorities, building an entry-exit point in the form of a half-circle as originally planned was no longer possible.
 After redesigning the entry-exit point, the new shape turned out to be unfunctional in the same location.
 We therefore moved the location of the entry-exit point by 40 m.
 Due to the changed location, we had to restart the process of designing and acquiring permits.
 To avoid any trouble while building the entry-exit point, we ordered a geological study and a geodetic record of the area.
 Both were completed in August 2019, when the lake was dry.

 Based on the results of the geological study and legal restrictions, the entry-exit point will only be arranged by redirecting visitors to the correct spot.
 The floating pier, however, will not be built, due to unsuitable alternative solutions for this location.
 The European Commission supports our suggestion.